byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 - **README.md** – this tutorial
 - **pyproject.toml** – configuration file that defines project metadata
-- **src/** - source directory containing the python module that defines various set operations
+- **src/** - source directory containing the Python module that defines various set operations
 - **src/homework1** - the folder for the `homework1` Python package
 - **tests/** –  directory where you'll use unit tests to verify your code automatically